 Accomplishments: Canadian Ladies’ Curling Champions, 1970.

-In 1970, Saskatoon’s Nutana Curling Club products Dorenda Schoenals (skip), Cheryl (Stirton) Zipper (third), Linda (Burnham) Seaman (second) and Joan Anderson (lead) became the youngest team ever to compete in the Ladies Canadian Curling championship.
+In 1970, Saskatoon’s Nutana Curling Club products Dorenda Schoenals (skip), Cheryl (Stirton) Zipper (third), Linda (Burnham) Seaman (second) and Joan Andersen (lead) became the youngest team ever to compete in the Ladies Canadian Curling championship.

 Despite being a young team, the Schoenhals rink did not lack experience as they already had five successive Western Canadian University Championship titles to their credit.

 To win a provincial championship is a large task, but the Schoenhal rink made it look effortless.
 The team from Nutana only encountered one loss through their club, city and provincial play downs to gain the Saskatchewan title.